Archy31/Maker-Space-Python/README.md

 # Maker-Space-Python
-The final project of the participants of the course on "Fundamentals of the Python programming language" based on "Tech programs by Volunteer   mentors" from Bishkek American center.
+The final project of the participants of the course on "Fundamentals of the Python programming language" based on "Tech programs by Volunteer mentors" from "Bishkek American center".